 Advances in travel are awe-inspiring.
 There was a time when humans were limited to travel by foot.
 Then came the wheel, which made the cart possible.
 Later, ships carried people across oceans.
 Eventually, trains made high-speed, long-distance travel possible.
 Next, the airplane.
 Then, spaceships took us higher and submarines took us deeper.
 Where will we go next?
 Will intergalactic travel ever be possible?
 What about teleportation?
 Time travel?
 A thousand years ago, it’s doubtful most people believed traveling to the moon was possible.
 Where will we go a thousand years from now?

 Technology has grown rampantly in the past few decades.
 Since the 1970s, almost all households in developed countries are equipped with more than one television, stereo, and computer.
 We can store an entire library of books, movies, and music on a device that fits in the palms of our hands.
 Two hundred years ago, if you wanted to talk to someone, you had to go to their house.
 Fifty years ago, you had to find a phone and dial their number.
 Today, you reach into your pocket, pull out your device, and say their name.
 How will personal technology advance in the next 100 years?

 It’s not easy for everyone to imagine things that don’t exist yet.
 It might help if you can summon your old history lessons.
 If you can conceptualize where we’ve been and contrast it with where we are now, you might start getting ideas about where we’ll be at some point in the future.

 Run with your ideas, even if they seem crazy, absurd, or impossible.
-The purpose is to let your imagination run wild and to have fun.
+The goal is to let your imagination run wild and to have fun with it.